abelectronicsuk/ABElectronics_Win10IOT_Libraries/README.md

 We have GitHub pages for this library and demos at http://abelectronicsuk.github.io/ABElectronics_Win10IOT_Libraries/

+The library is available from NuGet.
+Enter "Install-Package ABElectronics_Win10IOT_Libraries" in the Package Manager Console to download.

 The AB Electronics Windows 10 IOT Library in the ABElectronics_Win10IOT_Libraries directory contains classes for the following Raspberry Pi expansion boards:

 This library is not compatible with the direct memory mapped driver (DMAP).